Skip to content

 Kitchen Tips

-Can You Use Regular Coffee Beans in a Super Automatic Espresso Machine?
+Can You Use Regular Coffee Beans in a Super Automatic Espresso Machine

 The type of coffee beans you use plays a huge role in brewing the perfect cup of espresso.
 Coffee beans can vary greatly in flavor, roast level, and quality.
 There are two main types of coffee beans: Arabica and Robusta.
 Arabica beans are known for their smooth, complex flavors, while Robusta beans offer a stronger, more bitter taste and higher caffeine content.